M3wP/Monopoly/C64/readme.md

 * Fixed issue with CPU player and setup1 chosing invalid option.

 ## Change History (Since Version 0.01.99A)
+* 12JUL2018
+	* Move/add some init code into bootstrap.
+	* Move some discardable data/code to after heap ptr to save memory.
+Saved some 300 bytes for program.
+	* Code tidy.
+	* Move heap ptr and top of program data expectation.
+	* Remove extra sprite data definitions.
+In the end, these last changes should have saved around 300 to 400 bytes.
+	* Move all sprite data to $0800+.
+	* Move ui, game, plr, sqr and keys globals to $0200+.
+This should have saved about 500 bytes but it doesn't because of the above.
+	* Refactor GAME::tPrmT0/1+tPrmC0/1 into own space.
+	* Refactor key scan routine to use variables instead of addresses.
+	* Fix AutoGaol bug.
 * 11JUL2018
+	* Fix AutoRepay, AutoEliminate bugs.
 	* Move Action cache into high memory saving another 1KB for program area.
 	* Fixed elimination bugs.
 	* Correct PlyrSel0 menu display issues.